Welcome to #WeddingWednesday

-By now, you’ve stalked all the photographer’s social accounts, and you know their website over and over.
-Still, it is important to see at least one full wedding, and a Pro wouldn’t have a problem in sharing.
+By now, you've stalked all the photographer's social accounts, and you know their website over and over.
+Still, it is important to see at least one full wedding, and a Pro wouldn't have a problem with sharing.
 Why?

-On the initial orientation, after clients have told me specific details about their weddings, I usually send them a link to a full gallery that looks alike, or is in the same venue as they will be, if possible.
+On the initial orientation, after clients have told me specific details about their weddings, I usually send them a link to a full gallery that looks like, or is in the same venue as they will be, if possible.

 5. Can I get some Reviews?

-There are a boatload of online review collecting systems, and all professional photographers in Puerto Rico use them.
-This way, newlyweds can give their feedback and rate the overall photographer’s performance.
-This way you’ll know what to expect, and whether the photographer is truly who he/she says.
+There is a boatload of online review collecting systems, and all professional photographers in Puerto Rico use them.
+This way, newlyweds can give their feedback and rate the overall photographer's performance.
+This way you'll know what to expect, and whether the photographer is truly who he/she says.

 Here you can read all my past clients have to say about my work at Wedding Wire: Reviews